Sydney Frederick Galvayne: Controversy

-The method of aging a horse called the Galvayne's Groove which he claimed as his invention was actually promoted by Professor Hamilton Samplein his book, The Horse and Dog: Not as They are But as They Should Be in 1882, where he demonstrated ‘how to tell a horses age up to 21 years’.
+The method of aging a horse called the Galvayne's Groove which he claimed as his invention was actually promoted by Professor Hamilton Sample in his book, The Horse and Dog: Not as They are But as They Should Be in 1882, where he demonstrated ‘how to tell a horses age up to 21 years’.
 It can be drawn from this that Frederick was not the originator of this theory; however, he made it his own, and the groove on the horses’ tooth is still called the Galvayne Groove today.

 Marriage and children

-Frederick was married four times and had eight children.
+Frederick was married five times and had eight children.

 Death

 He died on 10 June 1913 in Ovington, Hampshire, England.